wttech/acm/README.md

 The `args` service is used to define the arguments that can be passed to the script.
 When the script is executed, the arguments are passed to the `doRun()` method.

-There are many built-in argument types to use handling different types of data like string, boolean, number, date, etc. Just check `arguments` [service](https://github.com/wttech/acm/blob/main/core/src/main/java/dev/vml/es/acm/core/code/Arguments.java) for more details.
+There are many built-in argument types to use handling different types of data like string, boolean, number, date, file, etc. Just check `arguments` [service](https://github.com/wttech/acm/blob/main/core/src/main/java/dev/vml/es/acm/core/code/Arguments.java) for more details.

 <img src="docs/screenshot-content-script-arguments.png" width="720" alt="ACM Console">

+Be inspired by reviewing examples like [page thumbnail script](https://github.com/wttech/acm/blob/main/ui.content.example/src/main/content/jcr_root/conf/acm/settings/script/manual/example/ACME-202_page-thumbnail.groovy) which allows user to upload a thumbnail image and set it as a page thumbnail with only a few clicks and a few lines of code.

 #### ACL example